lucacivale/Maui.BottomSheet/README.md

 # Navigation

-`IBottomSheetNavigationService` is be registered automatically and can be resolved by `DI`.
+`IBottomSheetNavigationService` is be registered automatically and can be resolved.

 ```
 private readonly IBottomSheetNavigationService _bottomSheetNavigationService;